Roseselsa Ceramics MK2

 | Other | Dual-device connection, game mode, app support |

-The HiFi profile frequency response is the graph worth focusing on, and it is an encouraging picture.
-The bass shelf is present and well-controlled, rolling off cleanly through the midbass without the bloom that plagues many budget TWS tunings.
-The midrange sits in a modest recession — visible on the graph but not dramatically so — with the pinna gain and upper-midrange energy handled with considerably more restraint than many budget competitors who overcook this region into harshness.
-Treble extension is respectable, with the upper harmonics present and airy rather than rolled off prematurely.
+The HiFi profile frequency response is the graph worth focusing on.
+The bass shelf is present and well-controlled, rolling off cleanly through the midbass without the muddiness that plagues many budget TWS tunings.
+The midrange sits in a modest recession — visible on the graph but not dramatically so — with the upper-midrange handled with more restraint than many budget competitors who push it into harshness.
+Treble extension is solid, with the higher frequencies present and open rather than rolling off early.

 ![]() |